tatakae-game/docs/game-mechanics.md

 If a robot's battery is empty, no more actions will be possible until next turn.

-A game generally starts with 10 battery points.
+A game is generally configured to give **10 battery points** each turns.

 ## Health system
 A robot usually starts with **40 health points**.
 Those points can be healed by different ways: